scivision/PyLivestream/README.md

 ## Authentication

 The program will load a `*.key` file according to the configuration file key for the website.
-For example, Periscope expects to see the stream hexadecimal key in `~/periscope.key`, as obtained from phone Periscope app.
-Likewise, YouTube expects a file `~/youtube.key` with the hexadecimal stream key and so on.
+For example, YouTube expects a file `~/youtube.key` with the hexadecimal stream key and so on.

 ### YouTube Live